-Georgia foreign trade in first half up 21.3% y/y
+Georgia's foreign trade in first half up 21.3% y/y

 Georgia's foreign trade in the first six months of 2021 increased by over one-fifth year-on-year, Geostat reported on July 13.

-Compared to the first half of 2019, Georgia’s exports increased and the imports decreased, resulting in a slightly smaller trade deficit - which hasn’t improved significantly the country’s dependence on wage remittances and tourism revenues.
-The slight narrowing of the trade gap (goods) was somehow expected, given subdued domestic demand correlated with the scarce revenues from tourism.
-The central bank defending the exchange rate and the steady wage remittances maintained the net imports at high levels, though.
+Compared to the first half of 2019, Georgia’s exports increased and imports decreased, resulting in a slightly smaller trade deficit - which has not improved significantly the country’s dependence on wage remittances and tourism revenues.
+The slight narrowing of the trade gap (goods) was no surprise given subdued domestic demand correlated with scarce revenues from pandemic-hit tourism.
+The central bank's defence of the exchange rate and steady wage remittances maintained net imports at high levels, though.

 In January-June this year, the foreign trade turnover was $6.2bn – an increase of 21.3% compared to the same period of last year.